-- When the mirror write queue length reaches the WriteQueueHighWater limit, or the number of bytes in the queue reaches the WriteQueueByteLimitMB limit, due to a large number of writes to the volume in a short period of time (e.g., database creation).
+- When the mirror's BlockWritesOnLimitReached settings is 0, and the mirror write queue length reaches the WriteQueueHighWater limit, or the number of bytes in the queue reaches the WriteQueueByteLimitMB limit, due to a large number of writes to the volume in a short period of time (e.g., database creation).
 The user can monitor the mirroring behavior using the SIOS DataKeeper Performance Monitor counters and adjust the WriteQueueHighWater and/or the WriteQueueByteLimitMB value if necessary.
 See Registry Entries for more details. - When transmission of a write to the target system times out or fails due to resource shortage (e.g., source system resource starvation due to a flood of writes/network transmissions in a short period of time).